 How will you bill patients?

 Or, in other words, how much do you want to charge your patients for the convenience of doing remote visits?
 Determine whether you will use a cash-for-service model or take patient insurance information, and determine if you'll use a facility or transmission fee.
 This is another place where you'll need to analyze your staff's responsibilities, too.
 Consider any steps in the billing process that may need to be assigned to specific team members, such as figuring out the billing codes to bill insurance.
-It could seem like a lot of logistic work at first, but in the long run, your processes will be less stressful, which is always worth it.
+It could seem like a lot of logistic work at first, but in the long run, telemedicine will help your process flow easier, which is always worth it.

 When it comes to health tech, workflow is everything.
 It can be hard to change your workflow, but adapting now will make using new technologies easier down the line.
 By asking these questions prior to practicing telemedicine, you'll get a better sense of what to expect, and can prepare yourself, your staff and your patients for a telehealth program.